Abi-Humanoid/IMU_BNO055/README.md

 # IMU_BNO055

-This is a ROS melodic package that publishes data from a BNO055 IMU connected to a computer over an I2C connection.
+This is a ROS melodic package that publishes data from a BNO055 IMU connected to a computer over an **I2C** connection.
 It uses the https://github.com/adafruit/Adafruit_CircuitPython_BNO055 Python library to interact with the sensor.
+Information about the sensor can be found at https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor.

 ## Installation